Drivers License Restoration

 Richmond Virginia Suspended License Attorney

 I am Standish Alexander, Esq., and I have more than 25 years of experience with defending driving while suspended/revoked charges and with helping habitual offenders get their license restored.
 Contact me today for a free consultation as to how to start the process of reinstating your license or if you need representation for the charge of driving while suspended.

 I Can Help You Get Your License Back

-If you have been convicted of drug possession or a DUI/DWI and would like to obtain restricted driving privileges, trying to do so without legal representation can be a difficult and often unsuccessful process.
+If you have been convicted of drug possession or a DUI/DWI and would like to obtain restricted driving privileges, trying to do so without an experienced Virginia driver’s license restoration lawyer can be a difficult and often unsuccessful process.
 I have significant experience with cases that involve convincing the court to grant restricted driving privileges.